-Reasons to LOVE Baked Arancini
+More reasons to LOVE Baked Arancini

-- HEALTHIER: This baked version is a healthier alternative to deep-fried arancini.
+- Healthier: This baked version is a healthier alternative to deep-fried arancini.

-- GREAT WAY TO USE LEFTOVERS: I love creating a completely different meal with leftovers.
+- Great Way to Use Leftovers: I love creating a completely different meal with leftovers.

-- KIDS IN THE KITCHEN: This is a great recipe to get your kids involved in the kitchen.
+- Kids in the Kitchen: This is a great recipe to get your kids involved in the kitchen.
 Little kids can have a go at forming the balls and older kids can coat and dip them.

 Baked risotto balls are relatively quick and easy to put together (if you have already made and chilled the risotto).
 I would usually make this recipe with leftover risotto rather than making the risotto, cooling it and then preparing the balls on the same day.